Functions for replacing in strings¶

 replaceOne¶

-Replaces the first occurrence of the substring pattern in haystack by the replacement string.
+Replaces only the first occurrence of a specified substring within a larger string with a new replacement string.

 Syntax¶